jerolimov/odc-sprint-status/README.md

 ## Prerequisite
 - Must have `jq` installed for running the script from local.
 - Must setup JIRA personal access token for querying private filters/boards.
 Follow steps below.
-- Must be able to JIRA REST API.
+- Must be able to access JIRA REST API.
-- Must be able to GITHUB REST API.
+- Must be able to access GITHUB REST API.
 - Must setup incoming webhook for slack channel.

 ## How to setup